IdeaPad S series: 2009

 The IdeaPad S Series netbooks released by Lenovo in 2009 were the S10e, S10-2, and the S12.

 S10e

 The IdeaPad S10e was a re-launch of the IdeaPad S10, with features updated for the education market.
 The netbook included a quick start operating system and 5 hours of battery life at a low starting price.
 It weighed 2.8 lbs, with a form factor of 9.8 x 7.7 x 0.9–1.4-inches.
 The netbook offered a wide keyboard occupying almost the entire width of the chassis, and LAPTOP Magazine reported that it was easy for even adults to type on.

 S10-2

-The IdeaPad S10-2 was a 10-inch netbook with a 1.6 GHz Intel Atom processor, 1GB RAM, a 6-cell battery, and Intel GMA Integrated Graphics.
+The IdeaPad S10-2 was a 10-inch netbook with a 1.6 GHz Intel Atom processor, 1 GB RAM, a 6-cell battery, and Intel GMA Integrated Graphics.
 Notebook Review reported that the netbook's design offered "a cleaner and smoother appearance all around".
 The specifications of the netbook are as follows: